a327ex/www/content/posts/community_management.md

 In this context, popularity is the same as status which is the same as power.
 So at the end of the day they are addicted to power.
 But they are addicted to power *through* their audience, because their audience is what allows them to have this power, which is an interesting dynamic.

-And so from the perspective of a developer, the way to deal with people like this, essentially drug addicts, is the same way you deal with the polluted lake or with the corrupted subreddit, which is to never let these people taste power in the first place.
+And so from the perspective of a developer, the way to deal with people like this, essentially drug addicts, is the same way you deal with the polluted lake or with the corrupted subreddit, which is to never let them taste power in the first place.
 You have no control over most aspects of their lives, of course, but you do have control over their interaction with you and your game.
-And so that interaction should be primarily one of denial because the main thing they want from you is status.
+And so that interaction should be primarily one of denial.

+If your game is popular these people will want to play it because they're addicted to popular things and they don't want to miss out on the new hot popular game that came out.
+And if they really like it and play it for longer than just 1 day then, like everyone else, they'll start looking to you to fix problems they have with the game, but because they're addicted to power and status, they'll also look at you as a sort of status source.

 A recent example of this is [this interaction of Asmongold with a viewer](https://www.twitch.tv/videos/1095930908?t=3h37m02s), [thread here](https://www.reddit.com/r/LivestreamFail/comments/oqeuw5/asmon_putting_down_stream_viewer_for_not_being_a/).
 A lot of people focused on how he's mean to the viewer